iamthejao/BayesianReconciliation/README.md

 * `kh`: should be either 1 or h.

 ## Analyzing the results
 The previous functions save the raw results in a csv file within the `results/` directory.
-The results are then analysed using a python notebook provided along with the R code.
+The results are then analysed using a python notebook provided along with the R code.s